Altinn/altinn-studio-docs/content/altinn-studio/concepts/payment/_index.en.md

 You can add more payment processors using custom backend code.
 Multiple payment processors can be used side by side in the same service.
-Contact if this is relevant for you.
+Contact us if this is relevant for you.